d-roho/CustomerExperienceChatbot/utils/featurelist.md

 'coroutine' object is not subscriptable:
 LangGraph error.
-Fix = execute with asyncio
+Fix = execute with asyncio.run

 Bottlenecks: